netmex/sqrip-woocommerce/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-sqrip – A comprehensive and clever WooCommerce finance tool for the most widely used payment method in Switzerland: the bank transfers.
+sqrip – A comprehensive, flexible and clever WooCommerce finance tool for the most widely used payment method in Switzerland: the bank transfers.

 == Description ==
-At the end of September 2022, the traditional inpayment slips (ISR) for bank transfers in Switzerland will disappear.
-The replacement will be the "QR bill" (https://www.einfach-zahlen.ch/), which was introduced in July 2020.
+At the end of September 2022, the traditional inpayment slips (ISR) for bank transfers in Switzerland have disappeared.
+The replacement is the "QR bill" (https://www.einfach-zahlen.ch/), which was introduced in July 2020.

 In order to offer this cost-effective payment option with all its advantages in the future, we have developed sqrip. sqrip for WooCommerce consists of a universal API (http://api.sqrip.ch/) and a WordPress plugin, which connects seamlessly with WooCommerce and comes up with various options.
 The plugin is "open source" (https://github.com/netmex/sqrip-woocommerce) and can thus be adapted for other store systems.